Migration (ecology): In plants

-Plants can be said to migrate, as seed dispersal enables plants to grow in new areas, under environmental constraints such as temperature and rainfall.
+Plants can be said to migrate, since seed dispersal enables plants to grow in new areas, under environmental constraints such as temperature and rainfall.
 When those constraints change, the border of a plant species's distribution may move, so the plant may be said to migrate, as for example in forest migration.

 Effects

 A species migrating to a new community can affect the outcome of local competitive interactions.
 A species that migrates to a new community can cause a top-down effect within the community.
 If the migratory species is abundant in the new community, it can become a main prey for a resident predator, leaving other resident species as only an alternate prey.
 This new source of food (migrants) can increase the predatory species’ population size, impacting population sizes of its other prey when the migratory species return to their original location.
 If a resident species experiences a scarcity of food due to seasonal variation, the species can decrease in population, creating an opportunity for a new species to migrate to that location as the decrease in the population of the resident species leaves an abundance of food.
 Migratory species can also transport diseases long-distance from their original habitat.